platformatic/undici-slicer-interceptor/README.md

 ## Cache Tags

 Cache tags provide a powerful way to implement targeted cache invalidation strategies.
-You can dynamically generate `x-cache-tags` headers based on URL path patterns, route parameters, and query string values.
+You can dynamically generate cache tag headers based on URL path patterns, route parameters, and query string values.
+By default, these are added as `x-cache-tags` headers, but you can customize the header name using the `cacheTagsHeader` option.

 ### Basic Usage